 A large number of clients who are performing a bathroom remodel in Mission Viejo, Lake Forest, Irvine, and other South Orange County California communities want their bathtub converted to a shower (bathtub conversion).
 DAD’s Construction is an expert in bathtub conversion.
 Therefore, before getting started on your bathtub conversion, consider the following important information.

 Converting a bathtub to a shower is becoming ever more popular.
+This is especially true for the guest bathroom bathtub and master bathroom bathtub.
 For many people, it’s much easier to step into and out of a shower than a bathtub, especially when the shower has a low or no threshold (dam).
 A shower also provides the opportunity to have a seat while bathing.
 Many folks find sitting to bathe safer, more comfortable, and more convenient.

 When performing a bathtub conversion, here are the important items to consider when converting a bathtub into a shower: